LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 </p>

 <p align="justify">
   The <code>Ratio/</code> directory stores information on equilibration cycles (acceptance ratio, maximum displacements, etc.).
-This information is sorted out into four subfolders: the <code>Rotation/</code> subfolder holds information on rotational moves; the <code>Translation/</code> subfolder holds information on translational moves; the <code>Volume/</code> subfolder holds information on volumetric moves (only valid for <i>NPT</i>-simulations); and the <code>Box/</code> subfolder holds information on the box volume and box length, including the current distortion of the simulation box (only valid for <i>NPT</i>-simulations).
+This information is sorted out into three subfolders: the <code>Rotation/</code> subfolder holds information on rotational moves; the <code>Translation/</code> subfolder holds information on translational moves; and the <code>Volume/</code> subfolder holds information on volumetric moves (only valid for <i>NPT</i>-simulations).
 These properties are only written out every <code>adjustment_frequency</code> equilibration cycles.
 </p>

 <p align="justify">